Orange Creamsicle Icebox Pie

 Instructions

-- Bring cream cheese to room temperature
+- Bring cream cheese to room temperature8 ounces cream cheese

-- Pour mixture into chilled pie shell
+- Pour mixture into graham cracker pie shell9" inch graham cracker pie crust

-- Place in freezer for 4 hours
+- Refrigerate for at least 4 hours

 - Garnish with whipped cream and mandarin oranges